Psree10/Data-Science-Healthcare-Portfolio/README.md

 This portfolio showcases the projects I have led and contributed to, applying **SQL, Python, Power BI, Tableau, SAS, and PostgreSQL** to extract insights from complex healthcare datasets.

 My expertise lies in:
-- Healthcare and pharmaceutical data systems
 - ETL, data wrangling, and data modeling
 - Clinical and patient-level analytics
+- Exploratory Data Analysis, Prescriptive and Predictive Analysis with Machine Learning techniques
 - Dashboard development & data visualization
+- Healthcare and pharmaceutical data systems
 - Leading cross-functional teams in data projects

 ---